Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/5/robotconfig.md

      * Contains all hardware objects used for the robot.
      */
     public static class Hardware {
+        // TODO: Rewrite the comments above each hardware declaration to match your port and name configuration (e.g <Control/Expansion> <port>: <name in DS>)
+        //   It is strongly recommended to do this as hardware mappings may erase themselves unexpectedly.
+        /**
+         * Internally mounted on Control Hub I2C 0
+         */
         public IMU imu;
+        /**
+         * Expansion 0: left
+         */
         public DcMotor left;
+        /**
+         * Expansion 1: right
+         */
         public DcMotor right;
         // TODO: Add more hardware devices here according to your robot's configuration }